marin16/Skil3/readme.md

 ```C++
 weeklyPay = hoursWorked ∗ payRate ;
 ```
-which describes way better what we are doing and eliminates the need put in explanative comments.
+Which describes much better what we are doing and eliminates the need to put in explanative comments.

 ###Commenting